 Now lets see basic features of Object Oriented Programming one by one.

 In object-oriented software, complexity is managed by using abstraction.
-Abstraction is a process that involves identifying the critical behavior of an object and eliminating irrelevant and complex detilals.
+Abstraction means showing only those details to the user that he needs and eliminating/hiding irrelevant and complex details.
 A well thought-out abstraction is usually simple, and easy to use in the perspective of the user, the person who is using your object.

 Encapsulation is a method for protecting data from unwanted access or alteration by packaging it in an object where it is only accessible through the object's interface.
 Encapsulation are often referred to as information hiding.
 But both are different.
-Infact information hiding is actually the result of Encapsulation.
-Encapsulation makes it possible to separate an object's implementation from its orgiinal behavior - to restrict access of its internal data.
-This restriction facilitate certains detiails of an object;s behavior to be hidden.
-This allows to protect an object's interal state from corruption by its user.
+In fact information hiding is actually the result of Encapsulation.
+Encapsulation makes it possible to separate an object's implementation from its original behavior - to restrict access of its internal data.
+This restriction facilitate certain details of an object;s behavior to be hidden.
+This allows to protect an object's internal state from corruption by its user.

 It is the mechanism by which Abstraction is implemented.
-In other words you can say that it is the result of the Encapsulation.
-For example, the Laptop is an object that encapsulates many technologies/hardwares that might not be understood clearly by most people who use it.
+In other words you can say that Abstraction is the result of the Encapsulation.
+For example, the Laptop is an object that encapsulates many technologies/hardware that might not be understood clearly by most people who use it.

 There are two types of polymorphism.